OHI-Science/OHI-website/content/news/projecting_spatial_data.md

 ```

-The summary output shows us that the cell size, or surface area covered by individual raster cells, varies significantly, with a minimum area of 122 million square meters (m<sup>2</sup>) and maximum area of 3 billion m<sup>2</sup>.
-We checked that these were in square meters by using `terra::crs()` on the object.
-You can also run `terra::expanse()` on the `cell_area` object, and for an intuition check, the surface area of the Earth is 510 trillion m<sup>2</sup>, which is close to what we get (around 509 trillion).
-This confirms that we are working in square meters.
+The summary output shows that area represented by each raster cell ranges from 122 million square meters (m<sup>2</sup>) to 3 billion m<sup>2</sup>.
+We confirmed that these were in square meters with `terra::crs()`.
+We also summed the total global area using `terra::expanse()` on the `cell_area` object, and obtained a total calculated surface area of around 509 trillion, which is similar to Earth's 510 trillion m<sup>2</sup> area.

-The plot shows us that the cell size is not consistent across the globe – cell size appears to decrease as we move from the equator to the poles.
+The plot shows us that the raster cells do not represent the same area across the globe.
+As we move from the equator to the poles, the area that raster cells represent decreases significantly.

 This is notable for several reasons:

-*   The poles may appear to have higher values than they actually do – the visualization shows us value (commercial landings in tonnes) per cell size.
-The same value visualized near the poles will appear higher than if it were visualized near the equator.
-    *   We can think about this with an example commercial landings value of 200 tonnes and cell areas of 50 m<sup>2</sup> near the equator and 20 m<sup>2</sup> near the poles.
-The value will appear as a 4 near the equator and a 10 near the poles.
-Thus, this coarser resolution at the poles can lead to higher landings shown over a greater area than in reality.
+*   The poles will be over-represented in any visual representation of these data.
+This is why Greenland looks so large in many maps – it is often visually represented to have the same area as Africa, when in reality Africa is over 14 times larger.

+*   The data will be misleading if the values are counts, e.g., tonnes of fish, number of people, etc..
+For example, imagine that fish population densities are constant throughout the oceans (which is obviously not true).
+If this density data is converted to counts data, the extremes of the Northern and Southern Hemispheres will have lower counts because they represent less ocean area.

 *   This inconsistency in cell area may also hide some higher values near the equator, as each of those larger raster cells appear as uniformly sized pixels when plotted with the rest of the data.